 The murmuration is coordinated.
 The birds become part of a group mind that moves together much like a school of fish is thought to.
 So what may look like a chaotic, haphazard dance is spontaneously choreographed.

 Falcon symbolism teaches us about the nature of chaos and whirlwinds in our lives.
 Be it a free fall or whirlwind, where in your life are you feeling out of control?
 How much do you contribute to this chaos like falcon at the center of the murmuration?
 We say we like control, but we like chaos just as much because it is a form of control.
 Coming into awareness of your relationship with chaos can change everything in your life.
-Falcon spirit animal helps with this navigation.
+Call on falcon spirit animal to help with this navigation.

 Falcon Animal Totem of War & Hunting